exlee/ex_semantic_markdown/README.md

 - [ ] no performance tests were done, but most likely it's not very fast so the input files should be pre-processed and cached
 - [ ] it'd be nice to have tag transformers provided in form of `(text) -> any` so that output can be "smarter"
 - [ ] nested semantic tags are not supported (this probably would require switching parser entirely)

+### Next

+1. More tests, especially with more complex documents
+2. Configurable transformers for tags
+3. Per-tag inner-parsing